 #>

-#> To invalidate the inference of an effect using the threshold of 0.794 for
+#> To nullify the inference of an effect using the threshold of 0.794 for

 #> statistical significance (with null hypothesis = 0 and alpha = 0.05), 60.295%

-#> of the (2) estimate would have to be due to bias.
+#> of the estimate of 2 would have to be due to bias.
 This implies that to

 #> observations with data points for which the effect is 0 (RIR = 60).